uktrade/github-standards/README.md

 1. Open the `pyproject.toml` file, and update the `version` tag to a new value.
 We use semantic versioning, see [this article](https://www.geeksforgeeks.org/software-engineering/introduction-semantic-versioning/) for help determining what the new version value should be
 2. Make sure the `entry` tag for each of the hooks in the `.pre-commit-hooks.yaml` match this new version.
 There is an automated test that fails a PR if these values don't match
+3. Run `uv sync` to ensure the package is set to the correct version
-3. Open a PR into main.
+4. Open a PR into main.
 Once approved, merging will trigger a new release

 You will now have: